 As an oncoming afternoon summer thunderstorm rolls in, an old farm building sits by the pond away from and down the hill from the barn.
 The light over half the landscape is beginning to go dark although the summer afternoon sunlight is still glowing on the old shed.
-Deep heat in the Maryland farmland will easily bring these summer thunderstorms.
+Deep heat in the Maryland farmland easily brings these summer thunderstorms.

-Time has masterfully weathered the white paint on the old farm building that is going gray with age, with the white being whiter up under the protecting eaves.
+Time has masterfully weathered the white paint on the old farm building that is going gray with age, with the white staying whiter up under the protecting eaves.
 The old gray siding boards under the thinning paint have gone a little wiggy over time and have been patched up in places.

 The shed has been here a while, yet the roof is made of metal, a modern improvement to keep this old farm building well protected.
 Although the newcomer, the roof too has been there long enough to begin to rust where the paint has thinned.